- musl libc

 musl libc musl is an implementation of the C standard library built on top of the Linux system call API, including interfaces defined in the base language standard, POSIX, and widely agreed-upon extensions musl is lightweight, fast, simple, free, and strives to be correct in the sense of standards-conformance and safety New to musl libc?
 Read more about musl or visit the community wiki

-- musl libc Reference Manual
+- Support for musl - libc

 - musl libc Release History